PostHog/hedgehog.vc/README.md

 we focus on businesses similar to our own - our unique experience is our unfair advantage:

 * open source saas start-ups
-* seed round stage - we participate but don't lead
+* pre-seed or seed round stage
 * technical founders

-you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria provided you are a US- or UK-registered company
+you'll probably be a good fit if you're currently going through yc, but we will consider any companies that meet these criteria provided you are in a jurisdiction we can invest in (us, uk, cayman islands are ok)

 we do seed stage because we've had success from seed stage through multiple rounds later ourselves, so can help the most here